edgelesssys/docs.edgeless.systems/marblerun/content/workflows/set-manifest.md

 The manifest is a JSON document that defines which services span the mesh and how they should be configured.
 It further defines what Infrastructure providers are allowed.
-You can set a manifest through Marblerun's Client HTTP REST API.
+You can set a manifest through MarbleRun's Client HTTP REST API.
 The endpoint for all manifest operations is `/manifest`.

 See the following manifest for example (`manifest.json`).